Skip to content

 Order Block

-The last opposing candle before a significant impulsive move, representing the price level where institutions placed their orders.
+The last opposing candle before a significant impulsive move, representing the price level where large participants likely placed their orders.
 Bullish order blocks are the last bearish candle before an up move; bearish order blocks are the last bullish candle before a down move.

 What Are Order Blocks?